Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, We proposed Strict Subgoal Execution (SSE), a graph-based HRL framework designed to improve reliability and efficiency in long-horizon, goal-conditioned tasks.
-By enforcing single-step subgoal reachability, SSE enables robust high-level planning and significantly reduces decision horizons.
+In this paper, we proposed SSE, a graph-based HRL framework designed to improve reliability and efficiency in long-horizon, goal-conditioned tasks.
+By enforcing single-step subgoal reachability, SSE enables more direct and reliable high-level planning and significantly reduces decision horizons.
 The introduction of failure-aware path refinement and a decoupled exploration policy further enhances subgoal reliability and map coverage.
 Extensive experiments demonstrate that SSE consistently outperforms existing HRL and graph-based methods across a range of complex tasks.
 These results highlight the framework’s effectiveness in enabling stable and generalizable behavior, making it a promising approach for scalable hierarchical control in various long-horizon tasks.